Urethral Diverticulum (UD)

 Surgery (For Severe Cases)

 If the diverticulum is large or causing severe symptoms, surgery is the best option.
-There are three main types of surgeries:
+These procedures are available in Jaipur under expert care:

 - Urethral Diverticulectomy – The diverticulum is surgically removed, and the urethra is carefully repaired.